-The ECHO Model is an effective approach that engages rural and remote health care providers, enhances competencies in a given health specialty area, improves uptake of evidence-based provider behaviours and better patient health outcomes for patients.
+The ECHO Model is an effective approach that engages rural and remote health care providers, enhances competencies in a given health specialty area, improves uptake of evidence-based provider behaviours, and promotes better patient health outcomes for patients.

 For more information on the ECHO model, please visit https://echo.unm.edu/

 Is it only for physicians?

 All health care providers are welcome to attend.
-The topics and didactic lectures are targeted toward primary care providers (nurse practitioners and primary care physicians), however, we encourage others providing care to individuals with problematic opioid use or opioid use disorder and their families to attend.
+The topics and didactic lectures are targeted toward primary care providers (nurse practitioners and primary care physicians), however, we encourage others providing care to individuals with problematic substance use or substance use disorder and their families to attend.

 Where can I learn more?

 For more information or general inquiries on the BC ECHO on Substance Use (Opioid Use Disorder) or to inquire about attending, leading a session or submitting a case for discussion, please email [email protected]